-- harassment education, informal or formal counseling, reassignment, demotion, suspension, non-reappointment, and termination from employment. - 4.
-Third parties, e.g., contractors, will be prohibited from having access to the campus.
+- Sanctions for faculty and staff shall be determined in accordance with the VCCS Policy Manual and the Department of Human Resource Management Standards of Conduct, respectively.
+Possible sanctions and corrective actions include required discrimination or harassment education, informal or formal counseling, reassignment, demotion, suspension, non-reappointment, and termination from employment. - 4.
+Third parties, e.g., contractors, or patrons from the general public, will be prohibited from having access to the campus.
 Depending on the violation, this prohibition may be permanent or temporary. - 5.
-Title IX Coordinator will determine the final accommodations to be provided to the complainant, if any. - 6.
 Sanctions imposed do not take effect until the resolution of any timely appeal.
-However, sanctions may take effect immediately when the continued presence of an individual on campus may threaten the safety of an individual or the campus community, generally.
-Sanctions will continue in effect until such time as the appeal process is exhausted in such cases.
+However, the College may keep in place any interim measures when necessary.